Provably Learning Attention with Queries: Introduction

 \section{Introduction}

 Transformer-based models~\citep{vaswani2017attention} are being widely deployed in the industry.
-Given their ubiquity, a natural question is the following: given blackbox access to the outputs of a target model (e.g., via an API), can an adversary recover the weights of the target model?
+Given their ubiquity, a natural question is the following: given black-box access to the outputs of a target model (e.g., via an API), can an adversary recover the weights of the target model?
 Such questions regarding model stealing have been widely studied empirically and theoretically for feedforward and related networks~\citep{tramer2016stealing, shi2017steal, jagielski2020high, orekondy2019knockoff}.

 A natural formalisation of this problem is the problem of \textit{learning with queries}~\citep{bshouty2013exact, angluin1988queries} where a learner adaptively chooses inputs and observes labels (or real-valued outputs) with the goal of reconstructing the target function or, more stringently, the target parameters.
-Beyond security-driven model extraction, parameter recovery is also a natural lens for understanding what aspects of a model are identifiable from behaviour alone and which architectural components admit efficient reconstruction.
+Beyond security-driven model extraction, parameter recovery is also a natural lens for understanding what aspects of a model are identifiable from behaviour alone.
 A strand of work has focused on providing provable guarantees for recovering ReLU networks under value or membership queries, often under additional structural assumptions~\citep{chen2021efficiently,milli2019model,daniely2023an}.
-In parallel, there is a body of work that studies simplified attention models and one-layer Transformers, establishing learnability results or characterizing training dynamics under random examples~\citep{tian2023scan,magen2024benign,wang2024transformers,marion2025attention,arnaboldi2025asymptotics}.
-However, parameter recovery guarantees for softmax-attention from value queries have been largely underexplored.
+However, parameter recovery guarantees for softmax-attention from access to queries have been largely underexplored.

 \textbf{Problem.} We study parameter recovery for attention-based sequence models with \emph{value-query} access.
-Concretely, we begin with a single-head attention-based regressor which can be formulated in the following way (See Sec.~\ref{sec:def} for details).
-For an input sequence $X \in \R^{N \times d}$ (with variable length $N \ge 1$) and parameters $\mW \in \R^{d \times d}$ and $\vv \in \R^d$, the model computes
+Concretely, we begin with a single-head attention-based regressor which can be formulated in the following way (see Sec.~\ref{sec:def} for details).
+For an input sequence $X \in \R^{N \times d}$ (with variable length $N \ge 1$) and parameters $\mW \in \R^{d \times d}$ and $\vv \in \R^d$, the model computes $f_{\mW,\vv}(X) \in \R$ where

-where the last token plays the role of the query and the softmax produces attention weights over positions.
+The last token plays the role of the query token in the attention mechanism and the softmax produces attention weights over positions.
 A learner receives black-box access to $\VQ(X)=f_{\mW^\star,\vv^\star}(X)$ and can query \emph{any} sequence $X$; the goal is to recover $(\mW^\star,\vv^\star)$ exactly or approximately.

 \textbf{Contributions.} We initiate a systematic study of learning softmax attention with value queries and provide the first, to our knowledge, provable guarantees for parameter recovery.
 We analyse learnability in different query models and regimes, and establish the following results.